Internationally Renowned Activator Poles

 Date: Wed Feb 20, 2019 at noon EST (9 am PST).
 Click below to listen to the recorded webinar.Recorded Webinar

-Mandy Shintani has practiced as an occupational therapist for 30 years and has her Master’s Degree in Gerontology.
+Mandy Shintani has practiced as an occupational therapist for 30 years and is a Gerontologist.
 She is an international conference speaker and recently presented at the 200 years of Parkinson’s Disease Conference in Newcastle, Australia and the National Fall Prevention conference in Toronto, Canada.

-Thirteen years ago, she developed the Activator Poles (patent) and technique specifically for rehabilitation.
-The Poles are prescribed extensively across Canada as part of best practices for mobility & active living and are the focus of 8 current studies in fall prevention, dementia, posture and mobility.
-3,500 therapists and instructors in Canada have completed the course she developed on the use of Nordic walking poles for fitness and rehabilitation.
+Fourteen years ago, she developed the ACTIVATOR Poles (patent) and technique specifically for rehabilitation.
+The Poles are prescribed extensively across Canada as part of best practices for mobility & active living and are the focus of 9 current studies in fall prevention, dementia, posture and mobility.
+5,000 therapists and instructors in Canada have completed the course she developed on the use of Nordic walking poles for fitness and rehabilitation.
 She has been featured numerous times in national media in Canada and was a finalist in the prestigious YWCA Women of Distinction Award for Innovation & Entrepreneurship.

 Keep your poles more upright and in front of you.
 Lean forward slightly, and use the poles to help push you up the hill.
 If necessary, bend your elbows, but remember to transition back to the straight arm technique at the top of the hill